 Heena | On 30, Oct 2017

-The Sri Durga Temple, known as the largest Hindu Temple in Australia, is located in the suburb of Rockbank in Melbourne.
+The Sri Durga Temple, known as the largest Hindu Temple in Melbourne, Australia, is located in the suburb of Rockbank in Melbourne.
 Since its opening on the 30 November, 2015, the temple has acted as a base for the Hindu community in Melbourne, where devotees often come together to celebrate and worship.
 It offers many classes in which the community can enroll such as Hindi Classes, Yoga Classes and religious teachings.

 The temple’s opening ceremony was a grand affair, spanning seven days from November 24th to November 29th and including priests from all over the globe.
 The ceremony began with a Kalash Yatra and ended with a Shobha Yatra.
 Throughout the seven days many activities took place, such as kirtan, havan, Pran Pratishtha ceremony and an unveiling of all the idols.
 These idols, which were imported from Rajasthan, India were made out of Makrana marble.
 The list included Sherawali Mata, Hanuman and Radha Krishan among others.

 During the seven days, the temple was filled with a fantastic atmosphere.
 Aarti was done and a long line was present for mata ke darshan.
 All guests were served a traditional vegetarian meal named Langar throughout the day.
 Several key members in the community were thanked and celebrated for making the temple a possibility.
 Among those thanked was Sunil Bhalla, the head of the technical committee throughout the construction process, as well as many architects and designers.
 Dignitaries such as Cabinet Secretary Marlene Kairouz, Ex-Mayors Cr Bob Turner and Cr Sofie Ramsey were present at the celebrations.